Cartagena, Colombia: Infrastructure

 In terms of both passenger and freight transport, at domestic and international level, combining air and water transport, Cartagena of Indias is globally-known as the Hub of the Caribbean due to its strategic geographical position in the Americas, linked to its major economical importance (mainly tourism services and shipyard industry).

 Transport

 As the commercial and touristic hub of the country, the city has many transportation facilities, particularly in the seaport, air, and fluvial areas.

 Buses

 In 2003, the city started building Transcaribe, a mass transit system.
-In 2015 the system began operating in the city.
-Taxis are also a prevalent form of public transportation and there is a bus terminal connecting the city to other cities along the coast and in Colombia.
+In 2015, the system began operating in the city.
+Taxis are also a prevalent form of public transportation, and there is a bus terminal connecting the city to other cities along the coast and in Colombia.

-Cartagena has problems of traffic congestion.
+Cartagena has problems with traffic congestion.

 Rail

 A commuter train connecting Cartagena de Indias with other cities in the Colombian Caribbean coast is under planning, plus an Atlantic-Pacific inter-oceanic rail connection as an alternative to the Panama Channel.